Telapantela/SEO-Mission-Control/src/content/projects/how-ai-is-revolutionizing-personal-finance/index.md

 AI bias isn’t theory—a 2023 Urban Institute study flagged unfair loan denials for low earners. _Action Step_: Grill providers on their fixes.
 Upstart’s open methodology?
 That’s a start.

 ---

-## Deep Insights into AI and Personal Finance

 ### The Human-AI Dance